Sergei Tikhanovsky: Imprisonment and trial

-On 29 May 2020, Tikhanovsky and at least eight other men were arrested in the city of Grodno, in northwestern Belarus, while collecting signatures for Sviatlana Tsikhanouskaya's presidential candidacy, and charged with "organization or preparation for a grave breach of public order."
+On 29 May 2020, Tikhanovsky and other persons were arrested in the city of Grodno, in northwestern Belarus, while collecting signatures for Sviatlana Tsikhanouskaya's presidential candidacy, and charged with "organization or preparation for a grave breach of public order."
 Footage and witness accounts show that Tikhanovsky was detained following an incident after a woman aggressively followed and touched Tikhanovsky in an apparently deliberate attempted provocation; two police officers then "joined the woman in her pursuit of Sergei Tikhanovsky" and a scuffle with police ensued.
 According to the Viasna Human Rights Centre, at least 13 people were detained, including two members of Sviatlana Tsikhanouskaya's initiative group and three aides to Sergei Tikhanovsky.
 The Ministry of Internal Affairs of Belarus said that they had opened a criminal case for supposed "violence against police officers."
 Although Belarusian officials claimed that police were injured, there is no evidence in video footage of any injury.

 In response to Tikhanovsky's detention on 29 May 2020, Sviatlana Tsikhanouskaya demanded the immediate release of her husband, condemning "the 'dirty' provocation" against him; declaring that "the picket was legal and peaceful in nature; and calling the arrest a politically motivated violation of her constitutional rights."
 Amnesty International and Human Rights Watch have condemned the Belarusian authorities' arrests of Tikhanovsky and the broader crackdown by Belarusian authorities on opposition figures, journalists, and bloggers ahead of the 2020 presidential election, including arbitrary arrest and detention and pretextual criminal charges.
 Amnesty stated that "The arrest and prosecution of Sergei Tikhanovsky and others detained alongside him are arbitrary, unwarranted and politically motivated" and considers the group to be "prisoners of conscience, as they are detained solely for peacefully exercising their human rights."

 On 29 September 2020, Tikhanovsky's personal Telegram account noted that his prison sentence in Zhodzina had been extended by two more months.
 The decision was rendered without a hearing.

 On 10 October 2020, Lukashenko spoke with the imprisoned Tikhanovsky and fellow candidate Viktar Babaryka in a four-hour meeting concerning changes to the Constitution.
 At that time, Tikhanovsky and Babaryka remained in custody.

 On 30 November, it became known that Tikhanovsky's detention was extended for another 3 months.
 He was accused of a serious crime that carried a sentence of up to 12 years.
 Pending his conviction, he could be held in custody for up to 18 months.

 On 11 March 2021, the Investigative Committee completed its criminal case investigation against Tikhanovsky, accusing him of using his blog to advocate for the violent overthrow of the Belarusian government.
 He faced four criminal charges with a sentence of up to 15 years.
 His trial began in Minsk on 24 June and he was found guilty.
 In December 2021, Tikhanovsky was sentenced to 18 years in prison.
 Five supporters (including Ihar Losik and Mikola Statkevich) were jailed for 14 to 16 years.